 If a little sizing gets out of the circle and leaf is applied to it and sticks, don’t worry!
 Take a wet Q-tip and rub the leaf and sizing off.

-Here’s a picture of burnishing the leaf on a circle.
-Do not rub the paper on the pumpkin but hold the orange paper down keeping it from moving and rub your fingers over the orange paper.
+REMEMBER do not rub the paper on the pumpkin but hold the orange paper down keeping it from moving and rub your fingers over the orange paper.

 See the gilding video below.